-Connecting a 1 $\mu$ F capacitor from VIN3 and VIN4 to ground reduces the circuit sensitivity to printed circuit board (PCB) layout, especially when long input traces or high source impedance is encountered.
+Connecting a 1 $\mu$ F capacitor from VIN3 to ground reduces the circuit sensitivity to printed circuit board (PCB) layout, especially when long input traces or high source impedance are encountered.
 If greater than 1 $\mu$ F of output capacitance is required, increase the input capacitor to match it.